magopian/microbit-fun/README.md

 Changing the `main.py` file is MUCH faster than re-flashing the device, and allows for a much tighter feedback loop (and we all love that).

+You can now add the files you want to be run using `ufs put`, and the `main.py` loader will allow you to choose which one you want to run:
+- press the `A` (left) button to cycle through the different modules
+- press the `B` (right) button to run the current module